 When it comes to implementing a best-in-class chargeback fraud prevention strategy, we recommend adopting a layered approach to weed out bad actors and fraudulent transactions.

-By validating who a customer is and assessing how their identity information is being used in digital interactions, the insights from the Identity Engine enable businesses to not only improve their approval rates by verifying more legitimate interactions, but also reduce chargebacks by declining more fraudulent transactions, providing accurate risk decisions pre-, post- and during payment authentication.
+By validating who a customer is, the insights from the Identity Engine enable businesses to not only improve their approval rates by verifying more legitimate interactions, but also reduce chargebacks by declining more fraudulent transactions, providing accurate risk decisions pre-, post- and during payment authentication.
 Ultimately, by preventing bad actors from ever creating an account and transacting, a business can indirectly reduce chargeback fraud risk.